Pledge to Vote

 New York’s voter turnout is historically low.
 In local elections, when voter turnout is especially low, every vote can make a huge impact.
 Some local elections come down to a difference of just a few hundred votes or less.
 That means that every single vote matters!
 You can help combat misconceptions and apathy, and make sure people know that elections help shape the future.
 If you have an opinion on what should be done, from school board elections to judicial selections, then voting is the first step to making that happen.

-You have three options for voting in the upcoming New York Primary:
+You have three options for voting in the upcoming General Election:

 • Vote by mail by requesting an absentee ballot online, by email, fax, or postmarked mail by October 26.
 After completing your ballot, it must be postmarked no later than November 5.